fnassim/todo-check-rec/README.md

 # Recursive todo check
 A simple script that outputs the absolute path of any file that contains the word "TODO" in its content.
 # How to use:
-To run the script make sure to copy `todo-check-rec.js` to your desired directory then run the following command:
+To run the script, make sure to copy `todo-check-rec.js` to your desired directory then run the following command:
 ```sh
 $ node ./todo-check-rec.js
 ```